-A bold effort by the Moloka'i Land Trust and American Bird Conservancy (ABC) to restore 90 acres of remote coastal habitat on Moloka'i's north shore took an important step forward last month, when Wedge-tailed Shearwaters were documented breeding at the site for the first time in recent history.
-Signs of shearwater burrow excavation were noted in three different areas, and included five active nests.
+A bold effort by the Moloka'i Land Trust and American Bird Conservancy (ABC) to restore 90 acres of remote coastal habitat on Moloka'i's north shore took an important step forward in August 2020, when Wedge-tailed Shearwaters were documented breeding at the site for the first time in recent history.
+Signs of shearwater burrow excavation were noted in three different areas and included five active nests.
 Two chicks were found in nests.
 Fossil bird bones have also been found at this site, indicating shearwaters historically nested at Mokio.

 “Restoring seabirds into the Mokio coastal ecosystem has always been a goal of the Mokio restoration partnership,” says Brad Keitt, Director of ABC's Oceans and Islands division.
 “We currently have decoys and a sound system to attract Laysan Albatross to the site.
 Burrowing seabirds like the Wedge-tailed Shearwaters are another critical part of restoring the site, and we are excited to see them return.
 Once the predator-proof fence is complete, it will be safe for burrowing seabirds to return in force.
 Eventually, this site may attract some of the endangered seabirds found only in Hawai'i such as the Hawaiian Petrel and Newell's Shearwater.”